DHDavies/alx-pre_course/0x01-git/README.md

-This is my second readme, now edited on gitHub
+This is my second readme